WebDev0611/Contentlunch/docs/server-environment.md

 It's running MariaDB which is the open source MySql fork (Oracle bought MySql and essentially stopped working on it a few years ago, the MariaDB people picked it up to kept it going forward, think of it as a 10% faster MySql).

+SSH through one of the servers to access it (sequel pro makes this easy)

 # Redis

 Redis server using Elasticache and servers are pointing to that.